Praveeja-Sasidharan-Suni/Kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+1 ** What are two conclusions you can draw about the Outcomes based on Launch Date?**

 * There are more than 60% successful Theater campaign.*
 *Theater is by far the most prevalent catagory which got maximum successful outout in the month of May.*

-- What can you conclude about the Outcomes based on Goals?
+2 **What can you conclude about the Outcomes based on Goals?**

 *There is around 75% of successful plays campaign when the goal is below 5000.*
 *100% plays campaign failed in the goal range 45000.*